 Graduates of the 2000s

-Ralph DeBerardinis (CAMB, 2000) is Associate Professor of Pediatrics and Genetics and is Director of the Division of Pediatric Genetics and Metabolism at the University of Texas, Southwestern Medical Center at Dallas.
+Ralph DeBerardinis (CAMB, 2000) is Associate Professor of Pediatrics and Genetics and is Chief of the Division of Pediatric Genetics and Metabolism at the University of Texas, Southwestern Medical Center at Dallas.
 He studies how metabolism is regulated in cancer and other diseases.
 He is a member of the American Society for Clinical Investigation (2013).

 Luis Garza (CAMB, 2001) is Associate Professor of Dermatology at Johns Hopkins University.
 He is studying skin stem cells and prostaglandins in regeneration and wound healing.